omunroe-com/books-2/restructuredtext/restructuredtext.rst

       hello()

-Both previous examples may be even further shortened, when reST will left one colon instead of two colons at the end of the paragraph which will look exactly like in the first example:
+Both previous examples may be even further shortened, when |RST| will left one colon instead of two colons at the end of the paragraph which will look exactly like in the first example: